opendocsg/slw-judgments-backfill/2013_SGHCR_16/report.md

  (b) Under s 10(1) of the Act, a claimant may only serve one payment claim in respect of a progress payment.
 The Plaintiff submitted that I am bound by the ruling in JFC Builders Pte Ltd v

- LionCity Construction Co Pte Ltd [2013] 1 SLR 1157 (“ JFC Builders”) that repeat claims are prohibited under the Act;
+ LionCity Construction Co Pte Ltd <span class="citation">[2013] 1 SLR 1157</span> (“ JFC Builders”) that repeat claims are prohibited under the Act;

- (c) The observations made by the Court of Appeal in Terence Lee and by the High Court in Admin Construction Pte Ltd v Vivaldi (S) Pte Ltd [2013] SGHC 95 (“ Vivaldi ”) that repeat claims are not prohibited under the Act are obiter dicta ;
+ (c) The observations made by the Court of Appeal in Terence Lee and by the High Court in Admin Construction Pte Ltd v Vivaldi (S) Pte Ltd <span class="citation">[2013] SGHC 95</span> (“ Vivaldi ”) that repeat claims are not prohibited under the Act are obiter dicta ;

 26     In response, the Defendant submitted that: